sgeos/rumbl/README.md

 I modified the settings to use **.secret.exs** files that are not in version control.
 **.secret.exs.example** files exist that can be copied and modified to get up and running.

-The **snippets** directory is an incomplete listing of **iex** snippets I keyed into files.
+The **snippets** directory is an incomplete listing of **iex** snippets keyed into files.
-There is a good chance the files in this directory worked when I keyed them in, but stopped working as I went throug the book.
+There is a good chance the files in this directory worked when I keyed them in, but stopped working as I went through the book.
-Other snippets may have been modified after the fact.
+Some of the snippets may have been modified as I progressed through the book.
 In other words, no guarantees.

 Do the following to deploy this app.